thiswallz/tsg-simulator/README.md

 # TSG Project Readme

-Full Name: Troubleshooting Solution Guidance Simulator
+Full Name: Troubleshooting Guidance Simulator

 Welcome to the TSG Project!
 This README provides an overview of the project and links to detailed documentation.